shawn-y-sun/Customer_Analytics_Retail/README.md

 ![image](https://user-images.githubusercontent.com/77659538/110742733-d5834f80-8271-11eb-82ec-2a83b6afea25.png)

 🔶 Insights:
-- Career-focused brings the highest revenue by total and average
+- Career-focused brings the highest revenue although they are far from the biggest standard segment by total number of purchases
 - Well-off brings the second highest revenue even though they are the smallest segment
-- Fewer-Opportunities contributes the least though represents most customers
+- Fewer-Opportunities contributes the least though they are not the smallest segment

 ![image](https://user-images.githubusercontent.com/77659538/110742761-e03de480-8271-11eb-92d3-7d1b3cb3fd29.png)